liferay/liferay-course-objects/Readme.md

 By following these steps, you can effectively manage the lifecycle of your Liferay bundle, ensuring a smooth development and testing process.

-## Exercise 01: Adding Data Models for Clarity's Distributor Solution

-In this exercise, you will learn how to add data models to enhance the clarity of the distributor solution.
-This involves creating and configuring the necessary data structures to support the application's functionality.
-Follow the steps outlined in the course materials to complete this exercise successfully.

-The solution for this exercise is under the `exercise-01` branch.